What is the TIF Procedure?

 Gastroesophageal reflux disease (GERD), also known as acid reflux, is a chronic digestive disorder that occurs when stomach acid or contents stream back up through your esophagus and irritate the lining.
 Over time, the acid can wear on the lining, resulting in complications including bleeding, narrowing of the esophagus or Barret’s esophagus.
 Acid is a normal part of the digestive tract, but when it backs up and stays in the esophagus, complications arise.
 These can range from minor inflammation, to ulcers and cancers of the esophagus.

-TIF is in fact the same procedure a surgeon could do with a laparoscopy or performing robotic surgery, however, TIF offers and incisionless technique in which the surgeon performs the work on the inside of the body.
-Done under general anesthesia in a hospital setting, it is performed as a same-day procedure unlike the surgical procedures from past which required 2-3 days of hospital time.
+TIF is, in fact, the same procedure a surgeon could do with a laparoscopy or performing robotic surgery, however, TIF offers an incisionless technique in which the surgeon performs the work on the inside of the body.
+Done under general anesthesia in a hospital setting, it is performed as a same-day procedure unlike the surgical procedures from the past which required two to three days of hospital time.

 What is the Estimated Recovery Time from the TIF Procedure?